-Have the ability to think independently and make decisions, but also take part in group decision making.
+- Have the ability to think independently and take part in group decision making.

 What we offer

-Ability to expand your skill set in the direction that’s beneficial to the organisation and you personally.
+- Ability to expand your skill set in the direction that’s beneficial to the organization and you personally.

-A budget to learn and share.
-We like open source, we read books, we organise or participate in events and see it as part of the job.
+- A budget to learn and share.
+We like open source, we read books, we take part in trainings and see it as part of the job.

 Terms and conditions

-This is a 80%-100% permanent contract to start as soon as possible, ideally by end of September.
+This is a 80-100% 3 year contract, with option to extend further, to start as soon as possible, ideally by mid-June.

 The role will be based in European Union.

 As we are building a virtual organisation, this position will be based at a home office or co-working space of your choice.
 We offer a competitive salary within the sector.
 Our salaries are indexed to local cost of living, for specific information on ranges for this position, please check this page.